Gasper-Hribar/raspberry_pi_delayline/readme.md

 The SY89297U chip can delay signals between 2 and 7 ns with 5 ps steps.
 Max setting in app is 5 ns as it assummes the 2 ns as default.

-The SY100EP195B chip can delay two signals between 2,07 and 10,75 ns with approximately 8,5 ps steps.
-Max setting in app is 8695 ps or 8 ns as it assumes the 2,07 ns delay as default 0.
+The SY100EP195B chip can delay two signals between 2,0 and 12,2 ns with 10 ps steps.
+Max setting in app is 10230 ps or 10 ns as it assumes the 2,0 ns delay as default 0.

-## Known issues:
+## Isues and plans:

-Many.
+- Naming of the delay chips is to be replaced with general descriptions of devices in use.

 ## Updating the app